aquasecurity/defsec/avd_docs/azure/storage/AVD-AZU-0009/docs.md

-### When using Queue Services for a storage account, logging should be enabled.

 Storage Analytics logs detailed information about successful and failed requests to a storage service.

 This information can be used to monitor individual requests and to diagnose issues with a storage service.